kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 -->

 ### Overview
 Each cluster in a ClusterSet will be assigned a unique identifier, that lives at least as long as that cluster is a member of the given ClusterSet, and is immutable for that same lifetime.
 This identifier will be stored in a new cluster-scoped `ClusterProperty` CR with the well known name `cluster.clusterset.k8s.io` that may be referenced by workloads within the cluster.
+The identifier must either:
+- be a valid [RFC-1123](https://tools.ietf.org/html/rfc1123) DNS label,
+- or be composed of two valid [RFC-1123](https://tools.ietf.org/html/rfc1123) DNS labels separated with a dot.
-The identifier must be a valid [RFC-1123](https://tools.ietf.org/html/rfc1123) DNS label, and may be created by an implementation dependent mechanism.
+The identifier may be created by an implementation dependent mechanism.

 While a member of a ClusterSet, a cluster will also have an additional `clusterset.k8s.io ClusterProperty` which describes its current membership.
 This property must be present exactly as long as the cluster's membership in a ClusterSet lasts, and removed when the cluster is no longer a member.

 More detail and examples of the uniqueness, lifespan, immutability, and content requirements for both the `cluster.clusterset.k8s.io ClusterProperty` and `clusterset.k8s.io ClusterProperty` are described further below.
-The goal of these requirements are to provide to the MCS API a cluster ID of viable usefulness to address known user stories without being too restrictive or prescriptive.
+The goal of these requirements are to provide to the MCS API a cluster id of viable usefulness to address known user stories without being too restrictive or prescriptive.

 ### User Stories